Lobet Gott in seinen Reichen, BWV 11: 10

 The soprano aria, "Jesu, deine Gnadenblicke" (Jesus, Your merciful gaze), is also based on the wedding cantata Auf, süß entzückende Gewalt.
 It is one of the rare pieces in Bach's music without basso continuo, with the two unison flutes, the oboe and the unison strings playing a trio, augmented to a quartet by the singer.
 The original words in the wedding cantata mentioned "Unschuld" (innocence).
 Brian Robins notes "the lightly translucent texture reflecting the text's allusion to Christ leaving his body to ascend to Heaven".
-Jones thinks that the setting without an earthly continuo represents the Gnadenblicke (glances of Grace) of the text.
+While Dürr saw the music as the illustrtion of a glance towards heaven, Jones thinks that the setting without an earthly continuo represents the Gnadenblicke (glances of Grace) of the text.

 11

 The closing chorale, "Wenn soll es doch geschehen" (When shall it happen"), is the seventh stanza of "Gott fähret auf gen Himmel", written in 1697 by Gottfried Wilhelm Sacer.
 Set in the first person, it expresses the desire of the speaker for the "liebe Zeit" (dear time) when he sees the Saviour in his glory.
-Continuing saying "wir" (we), he imagines to greet him and kiss him.
+Continuing saying "wir" (we), he imagines greeting and kissing him.